 According to Northern newspapers, and according to a U.S. Congressional hearing into the events, Confederate troops continued to kill Union soldiers as they attempted to surrender — especially the ones that were black.
 “The blacks and their officers were shot down, bayoneted and put to the sword in cold blood — the helpless victims of the perfidy by which they were overpowered,” the New York Times reported.
 Because of such accounts, the incident became known as the Fort Pillow Massacre.
 “Remember Fort Pillow” thus became a rallying cry for many in the North, and for black Americans who heard the story.

-Forrest’s men, on the other hand, later maintained that the Union troops kept their weapons and continued to fire as they fled down the embankment in the direction of the Mississippi River and a Union gunboat there.
+Forrest’s men, on the other hand, later maintained that the Union troops kept their weapons and continued to fire as they fled down the embankment in the direction of the Mississippi River and the U.S. Navy gunboat.
 This refusal to surrender, they insisted, is what caused so many of them to be killed.

 People also argue about General Forrest’s role in what took place.
 Some believe that he told and encouraged his men to shoot Union soldiers even after they tried to surrender, especially ones that were African American.
-Other accounts claim that he rode along the battle lines screaming at his men to stop firing at surrendered troops.
+Other accounts claim that he screamed at his men to stop firing at surrendered troops.

 When the fighting had ceased that day, about 20 Confederates had died.
 Meanwhile nearly 300 Union troops were killed, and about two-thirds of those were black.
-In fact, African-American soldiers had a 63 percent casualty rate that day — which is unbelievable by Civil War standards — making Fort Pillow one of the saddest days in the history of blacks in America.
+In fact, African-American soldiers had a 63 percent casualty rate that day — which is unbelievable even by Civil War standards — making Fort Pillow one of the saddest days in African American history.

 If you want to know more about Fort Pillow, we recommend reading the following: